The 10 most innovative retail companies of 2022

 For allowing beauty professionals to focus on growing their businesses

 Salons, spas, and studios can offer budding entrepreneurs a gateway into the world of business.
 But it can be easy to get bogged down with administrative burdens that distract from providing customers great service.
 GlossGenius, founded in 2015, is a platform designed to help small business owners in the spa and salon space quickly launch their storefronts with a software suite that helps them increase bookings and revenue.
 In 2021, GlossGenius focused on helping these small businesses bounce back from the struggles of the pandemic.
-It launched a concierge on-boarding service, which sends an ambassador from GlossGenius to help business owners get up and running quickly.
+It launched a concierge onboarding service, which sends an ambassador from GlossGenius to help business owners get up and running quickly.
 It also debuted a contactless card reader that can be customized with colorful prints—including cheetah and tie-dye—and that syncs with the platform’s scheduling, website, and client management system.
 GlossGenius was on track to surpass $1 billion in transaction volume in 2021.

 7. Stitch Fix